aurelia/aurelia.github.io-old/docs/api/router/index.md

 ## Functions

-* `isNavigationCommand(obj: any): boolean` - Determines if the provided object is a navigation command.
+* `isNavigationCommand(obj: any): obj` - Determines if the provided object is a navigation command.
 A navigation command is anything with a navigate method.
   * `obj: any` - The object to check.